A fragile Gaza ceasefire is tested after Israel and Hamas swap detainees and hostages

 The Israeli military said it opened fire on people it considered a threat who were approaching the line of control in Gaza.

-In a further complication, Israel's Army Radio said Israel was considering delaying the reopening of the crucial Rafah crossing with Egypt to bring aid into Gaza until Hamas handed over the bodies of all 24 hostages killed while in captivity.
-NPR could not immediately confirm the report.
+In a further complication, the United Nations' humanitarian office in Gaza said it was notified by an Israeli military agency that Israel would reduce the amount of aid allowed into Gaza because Hamas had not handed over the bodies of all 24 deceased hostages believed to still be held in Gaza.
+U.N. humanitarian office spokesperson Olga Cherevko also told reporters that Gaza crossings were closed Tuesday.
+Israel did not comment on the moves.

-Four bodies were handed over on Monday, including a Nepalese citizen.
+Eight bodies have been handed over to Israel as of late Tuesday.
 Hamas has said it will take time to find all the remains, some of them buried under rubble of buildings destroyed by Israeli airstrikes.

-President Trump reacted on Tuesday by pushing for his 20-point plan for peace in Gaza to proceed, writing: "A big burden has been lifted, but the job IS NOT DONE.
-THE DEAD HAVE NOT BEEN RETURNED, AS PROMISED!
-Phase Two begins right NOW!!!"

-As part of the plan's first phase, Israel on Monday celebrated the return of the 20 living hostages held by Hamas since the group attacked southern Israel on Oct.
+On Monday, Israel celebrated the return of the 20 living hostages held by Hamas since the group attacked southern Israel on Oct.
 7, 2023.
 Palestinians welcomed back about 1,700 Gazans detained by Israel and held incommunicado and without charge.

 Thousands of Israelis, many of them cheering and crying, gathered in a public square to watch live footage of the men handed over by the International Committee of the Red Cross (ICRC) to Israeli custody.
 They were taken to Israeli hospitals, where medical staff said the freed hostages were in relatively good health but had been starved in captivity and lost significant body weight.
 Some of their families told Israeli media the hostages had been held shackled in chains in isolation or underground tunnels.